 By applying the Genealogical Proof Standard, my mother has narrowed this long-standing mystery to one primary location and one secondary location.

-When looking for places to apply the GPS in your tree, pay special attention to:
+When looking for places to apply this system in your tree, pay special attention to:

 - The connections between generations (are the parents really the right parents)